Jane's Defence Weekly

 Jane's Defence Weekly (abbreviated as JDW) is a weekly magazine reporting on military and corporate affairs, edited by Peter Felstead.
 It is one of a number of military-related publications named after John F. T. Jane, an Englishman who first published Jane's All the World's Fighting Ships in 1898.
-It is a unit of Jane's Information Group, which was purchased by IHS in 2007.
-The magazine has a large circulation and is frequently cited in publications worldwide.
+It is a unit of Janes Information Services.
+The magazine is frequently cited in publications worldwide.

 History

 Jane's Defence Weekly was established in 1984 replacing the now-defunct Jane's Defence Review.
 The latter was started in 1978 and was published on a monthly basis.
+Award winning international journalist Clifford Beal is a former editor of the magazine.

 Samuel Loring Morison

 In 1984, only months after the magazine was established, Jane's Defence Weekly gained worldwide attention after printing several images from an American spy satellite of the Nikolaiev 444 shipyard in the Black Sea, showing a Kiev-class aircraft carrier under construction.
 The images were leaked by Samuel Loring Morison, an American intelligence professional, leading to the only conviction ever passed against a US government official for giving classified information to the press.